Namur Wallonia, Belgium Travel Guide

 Don't miss sampling local Walloon cuisine and the famous Belgian beers.

-Consider a guided tour of the Citadel or a walking tour of the Old Town for historical insight.
+Consider a guided a tour around the Citadel or a walking an excursion of the Old Town for historical insight.

 Book on GetYourGuideEnjoy a relaxing boat cruise on the Meemploy for different city views.

-Find river cruisesAllocate enough time for the Félicien Rops Gallery or other cultural sites based on your interests.
+Find river cruisesAllocate adequate time for the Félicien Rops Institution or other cultural sites based on your interests.

 Explore museumsTake advantage of the scenic paths along the rivers and within the Citadel parkland.

-Discover walking toursCheck for particular occasions or temporary exhibitions to match your visit.
+Discover walking toursCheck for particular occasions or temporary exhibitions to fit with your visit.

 Check local eventsNamur offers enjoyable experiences for all ages.